 Click Features to see a list of all features in your team's active area paths.

-Feature availability: Epics are supported on VSTS and TFS 2015 and later versions.
 Each team can choose the backlog levels that are active as described in Select backlog navigation levels for your team.

 Add features and epics